amanbhatt97/IPL-Win-Probability-Predictor/README.md

 ## Project Structure

+- `app.py`: Directory containing the datasets.
+- `model/`: Directory containing the pre-trained model and necessary data.
+- `README.md`: Overview of the project (you're reading it right now!).
+- `ipl_analysis`: Notebook containing all the analysis and model training.
 - `app.py`: Streamlit app code.
-- `model/`: Directory containing the pre-trained model and necessary data.
 - `requirements.txt`: List of required Python packages and their versions.
-- `README.md`: Overview of the project (you're reading it right now!).

 ## Portfolio